 Visit the patron saint’s statue

-Pay your respects to St. Wenceslas by visiting his statue that stands in Prague.
+Pay your respects to St. Wenceslas by visiting his statue in Prague.

 5 Facts About The Czech Republic That Will Surprise You